 Talk Therapy

-Talk therapy for drug abuse provides a supportive space for individuals to explore emotions, behaviors, and motivations.
+Talk therapy for drug abuse provides a supportive space for individuals to explore emotions, behaviours, and motivations.
 Results vary, with positive changes often observed within a few months.
 It targets the emotional and psychological aspects, focusing on identifying triggers and addressing underlying issues contributing to substance use.
-Therapists use various techniques, emphasizing self-reflection and interpersonal dynamics.
+Therapists use various techniques, emphasising self-reflection and interpersonal dynamics.
 By fostering self-awareness and insight, talk therapy enables individuals to develop healthier coping mechanisms, enhance decision-making skills, and improve interpersonal relationships.

 Experiential Therapy

 Experiential therapy for drug abuse engages individuals in hands-on, interactive activities to explore and address emotional issues.
 Results vary, but positive changes often emerge within a few months.
-This approach targets emotional expression, utilizing activities like art, role-playing, or outdoor challenges to uncover underlying feelings and foster self-discovery.
+This approach targets emotional expression, utilising activities like art, role-playing, or outdoor challenges to uncover underlying feelings and foster self-discovery.

 Experiential therapy aims to break down emotional barriers, enhance communication skills, and promote a deeper understanding of oneself.
 By engaging in experiential activities, individuals connect with their emotions non-conventionally, fostering personal growth and providing alternative outlets for expression, contributing to a holistic recovery process.